Q-MambaIR: Accurate Quantized Mamba for Efficient Image Restoration: Method

 \subsection{Preliminaries}

-\textbf{Visual State Space Model.} The VSSM module is the main functioning feature extractor in MambaIR.
-The architecture of VSSM is demonstrated in \cref{fig:ss2d}(a).
-It adapts SSM to vision data without compromising its advantages. \cref{eq:ssm}.
-Specifically, SSM defines a sequence-to-sequence transformation $x(t) \in \mathbb{R} \rightarrow y(t) \in \mathbb{R}$ through a hidden state $h(t) \in \mathbb{R}^{N \times N}$.
-It has two stages and captures long-range dependencies with the state space equation:
+\textbf{Visual State Space Model.} The VSSM module is the main functioning feature extractor in visual Mamba for IR.
+The architecture of VSSM is demonstrated in Fig.~\ref{fig:qssm}.
+It adapts SSM to vision data without compromising its advantages.
+Specifically, SSM defines a sequence-to-sequence transformation $x(t) \in \mathbb{R} \rightarrow y(t) \in \mathbb{R}$ through a hidden state $h(t) \in \mathbb{R}^{N}$.
+It has two stages and captures long-range dependencies with the state-space equation, namely,